AkmalAfzal07/drawMultipleLines/README.md

 # drawMultipleLines
-open source library to draw multiple lines with desired line color and size on canvas
+A library to draw multiple lines with desired line color and size on canvas just move your finger a line will follow your finger path.
+-> set line size type:Foat
+-> set line color type:Color

 # Installation